 Luxembourg Card for 3-2- or One day in Luxembourg Itinerary

 The Luxembourg Card offers great sightseeing benefits.
-For 1, 2 or 3 days enjoy free access to more than 60 museums and tourist attractions in Luxembourg.
-The Luxembourg Card can be used in the entire country, rather then just the Luxembourg City.
+For 1, 2, or 3 days enjoy free access to more than 60 museums and tourist attractions in Luxembourg.
+The Luxembourg Card can be used in the entire country, rather than just Luxembourg City.
 You can also ride public transit for free.